BeehiveForum/BeehiveForum/docs/readme.txt

 ============================

 All this can be done through the Project page provided by SourceForge.
-Simply browse to http://sourceforge.net/projects/beehiveforum and submit requests or bug reports there.
+Simply browse to http://sourceforge.net/projects/Beehive Forum and submit requests or bug reports there.

-Alternatively you can visit http://www.tehforum.net/forum/ where you'll find most of the developers of BeehiveForum hanging out.
+Alternatively you can visit http://www.tehforum.net/forum/ where you'll find most of the developers of Beehive Forum hanging out.
 Feel free to post any questions or queries you have and we'll do our best to answer them.